Senior High School

 The academic programs have common Core subjects that are aligned with the Department of Education’s curriculum guides, as well as contextualized subjects, or those that are common to all strands but are given a particular bend according to the nature of the strand.
 Each strand likewise has specialized subjects that prepare the students for the tertiary program they intend to pursue.

-Science, Technology, Engineering, and Mathematics Strand
+Science, Technology, Engineering, and Mathematics Program

 The Science, Technology, Engineering, and Mathematics Strand offers the needed academic grounding for those who intend to pursue tertiary programs that are geared toward the physical sciences, mathematics, engineering and technology.
 It has an immersion subject that provides a venue for the application of the knowledge gained in both the contextualized and specialized subjects.

-Physical Education and Sports Track
+Physical Education and Sports Program

 Learners intent on pursuing a career in sports and wellness should take the Physical Education and Sports Strand.
 This strand provides adequate pre-university preparation for those who like to specialize in Physical Education and Sports Science at the tertiary level.
 The curriculum includes specialized subjects in safety and first aid, coaching and officiating, fitness and sports recreation leadership, human movement and an in-campus and off campus practicum.